Vitality-Booster/test-api/README.md

 [![Moleculer](https://badgen.net/badge/Powered%20by/Moleculer/0e83cd)](https://moleculer.services)

 # test-api
-This is a [Moleculer](https://moleculer.services/)-based microservices project.
-Generated with the [Moleculer CLI](https://moleculer.services/docs/0.14/moleculer-cli.html).
+This is the repository created simply for testing the CI pipeline with the Moleculer and MongoDB

 ## Usage
 Start the project with `npm run dev` command.